galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >    >
 >    > <details>
 >    > <summary>Click to view answers</summary>
->    > The ~300 genes should be random, wo we wouldn't expect to see any enriched term.
+>    > The ~300 genes should be random, so we wouldn't expect to see any enriched term.
 Nonetheless we still have significant terms.
 >    > </details>
 >    {: .question}
 {: .hands_on}